immutable/imx-core-sdk-csharp/CONTRIBUTING.md

-# Contributing to Immutable X's C# SDK
+# Contributing to ImmutableX's C# SDK

 First of all, thanks for being here!
 We greatly appreciate all community feedback and contributions to this repository.